ahmadnajmi90/nexscholarsys/README.md

 -   **Semantic Search & Matching**: Utilizes OpenAI embeddings and a Qdrant vector database to help:
     -   Students find research supervisors.
     -   Academicians find students or research collaborators.
+    Enhanced by the hierarchical skills structure for more precise matching and filtering.
 -   **AI-Generated Insights**: Uses GPT-4o to provide personalized explanations for why a supervisor and student are a good match.
 -   **Postgraduate Program Recommendations**: AI-powered recommendations to help students find suitable postgraduate programs.
 -   **CV Generation**: Generate a professional academic CV from profile data.